Fourth Street Live!

-Traffic on 4th Street through the complex is usually closed for large public gatherings such as music concerts and other events.
+Traffic on 4th Street through the complex is closed and covered for large public gatherings such as music concerts and other events.

 History

 Background

 Fourth Street Live! began as a downtown revitalization project to redesign and modernize the former Louisville Galleria, a similar but unsuccessful project opened in the early 1980s with the same goals of revitalizing downtown.
 The Galleria, in turn, had been built on the site of the River City Mall, which opened in 1973, also with similar goals of revitalizing downtown.
 Fourth Street itself had long been the main shopping and entertainment destination in Downtown Louisville.

 The idea of turning Fourth Street into a pedestrian mall actually dates back to 1943, when mayor Wilson W. Wyatt suggested the idea.
 Proposals were drafted over the years but funding for the $1.5 million River City Mall project was not secured until 1971.
-The Mall originally stretched all the way from Liberty to Broadway, and was initially successful, but over the years vehicular traffic was slowly reintroduced and the mall scaled back.
+The mall originally stretched all the way from Liberty to Broadway, and was initially successful, but over the years vehicular traffic was slowly reintroduced and the mall scaled back.